Larry Pack

 Larry Pack (born November 9, 1957) is an American politician, accountant, and businessman who is currently serving as the 26th Treasurer of West Virginia since 2025.
-He was elected to the position unopposed in 2024, and was appointed to the position by Governor Jim Justice after his predecessor, Riley Moore, resigned to become a United States representative.
+Before his career in state politics he served as Recorder for the City of Marmet from 1981 to 1987.
+He was elected State Treasurer unopposed in 2024, and was appointed to the position by Governor Jim Justice after his predecessor, Riley Moore, resigned to become a United States representative.
 As a Republican, he has served as West Virginia's acting Secretary of Revenue from December 2023 until his appointment as Treasurer.
 He was elected as a member of the West Virginia House of Delegates as a Republican in 2020 and served until his resignation in 2022.
 After his resignation, Pack worked as a senior advisor to Jim Justice until his appointment as Revenue Secretary.

 Early life and education

 Pack was born and raised in Charleston, West Virginia.
 He earned a Bachelor of Science degree in accounting from the West Virginia University Institute of Technology.